NiHoel/cirspecte/README.md

 ## Features
 * Browser-based, offline application
-* Display 360° spherical panoramas
+* Display 360° spherical or cubemap panoramas (cropped panoramas are supported too)
 * Small storage footprint for panoramas (just a single image file required)
 * Viewing tours from the local filesystem
 * Application runs on mobile devices (with some limitations)